nerolation/block-size-vibe/README.md

 docker-compose up
 ```

-Or run in detached mode:
+Or run in detached mode (runs in the background):

 ```bash
 docker-compose up -d